mominYaseen/bloodLink/README.md

 |-------------------------------------------------|
 |2.
 POST: localhost:8080/admin/add-blood-Bank     |
 --------------------------------------------------|
-    request :- at the time of registering the bloodBankCenter , the subAdmin can send the below response , where the details like BloodInventory is also send at the same time .
+    request :- at the time of registering the bloodBankCenter , the subAdmin can send the below req , where the details like BloodInventory is also send at the same time .
         {
             "name": "City Blood Bank",